BlankTiger/hm/README.md

 ## How It Works

 1. `hm` scans the source directory for configuration folders
-2. Parses `config/DEPENDENCIES` file (if exists) for instructions and executes them
+2. Parses `config/DEPENDENCIES` file (if exists) for global dependencies and installs them
 3. For each configuration, it:
    - Copies or symlinks the files to the target location
    - Parses `INSTALL`, `DEPENDENCIES` and `UNINSTALL` files if present